 Some sites move to the winners and some sites drop to the losers.
-The winners with increased online traffic and the losers dropping in search results with a notable loss of traffic on their websites.
+The winners with increased online traffic and the losers dropped in search results with a notable loss of traffic on their websites.

 Keeping Up the Pace with Google’s Algorithms

 If the May 2020 Google Algorithm Update has had a noticeable undesirable impact on your website,

 Google’s sound advice is: “Don’t try to fix the wrong things.”

 If your site does not perform well after a core update, it doesn’t mean that you “violated Google’s webmaster guidelines nor been subjected to a manual or algorithmic action.”